Current Doctoral Students

 At the University of Kentucky, I teach graduate classes including Practicum (EDP 665), Social Justice Consultation and Evaluation (EDP 707), and Vocational, Career, and Professional Issues in Counseling Psychology (EDP 666).
 Learn more about my research here.
 My clinical work is guided by relational-cultural theory, and I specialize in working with queer, gender-expansive, and questioning college students and young adults.

-Additionally, I am involved with the Society of Counseling Psychologys (APA Division 17) Section for Advocacy of Sexual Orientation and Gender Diversity (SASOGD).
+I engage in scholar-activism through my involvement with United Campus Workers of Kentucky, and I am a proud union member.
+Additionally, I am involved with the Society of Counseling Psychology’s (APA Division 17) Section for Advocacy of Sexual Orientation and Gender Diversity (SASOGD).
 I also enjoy providing professional and research mentorship, so please reach out if you have questions about my work or are interested in joining my lab.